 i.
 USDA trigger point for a countywide disaster declaration is 30 percent crop loss on at least one crop.

 ii.
-The total number of counties designated as agricultural disaster areas includes both primary and contiguous disaster areas.
+The counties designated as agricultural disaster areas, as listed above, include both primary and contiguous disaster areas.

 iii.
-A number of counties may have been designated crop disaster areas more than once due to multiple disasters.
+Some counties may have been designated as crop disaster areas more than once due to multiple disasters.

 iv.
 The U.S. has a total of 3,143 counties and county-equivalents.

 v.
 The disaster designations posted above were approved by USDA on March 25, 2015.